 Who we are

-An Indian Slow Fashion Research Lab with a storyteller, trainer and crafter Avatar.
-It is created by Bhavana, Fashion Editor (formerly with Femina) and a fashion researcher with a love for everything handmade, old-world Indian, 3Rs (Reduce, Reuse, Recycle #rephilosophy) and Andhra + Odisha + West Bengal (Bhavana's mixed nativity).
+An Indian Slow & Spiritual Fashion Research Lab with a storyteller, trainer and crafter Avatar.
+It is created by Bhavana, Fashion Editor (formerly with Femina) and writer with a love for everything handmade, old-world Indian, 3Rs (Reduce, Reuse, Recycle #rephilosophy) and Andhra + Odisha + West Bengal (Bhavana's mixed nativity).
 The lab, with an urban nomad heart, draws its social entrepreneurial strength from years of fashion journalism, academics and design experience.

 What we do

 Observe, study and document circular and slow fashion from the perspective of ancient Indian unstiched clothing, and Indian craft, art and design to create informative, quick-read, self-help Fashion Content (ReStories) and strategies.
 Develop planned and customised Academic Modules (ReSkills) to enhance hands-on learning that can be therapeutic.
-Apply the research to make exclusive Repurposed Clothing inspired by Indian Vedic fashion and Japanese Zen textile art techniques (ReStyles).
+Apply the research to make exclusive Repurposed Products (ReStyles) inspired by Indian Vedic era fashion and Japanese Zen textile art techniques.

 What we believe in